vari-sh/RedTeamUtils/README.md

 ## 🔮 Contents of the Grimoire 🔮
 🕯️ TGTConjuring – Summon the phantom of Kerberos to bypass authentication.

-🪞 NecroMirror – Reflect and preserve the shadow essence of the system.
+👁️‍🗨️ NecroMirror – Reflect and preserve the shadow essence of the system.

 🩸 SoulDumper – Rip the spirit from LSASS and claim its secrets.

 These spells are tools of the trade for the cunning and the daring.
 Wield them wisely, for power without caution invites ruin.

-✨ May your exploits be as elusive as the whispers of the void ✨
+✨ *May your exploits be as elusive as the whispers of the void* ✨